fobordo/election-analysis/README.md

     file_to_load = os.path.join("Resources", "election_results.csv")
     ```

-    * `"Resources"` should be replaced with the folder name of the folder that contains the election results file.
+    * `Resources` should be replaced with the folder name of the folder that contains the election results file.
-    * `"election_results.csv"` should be replaced with the file name of the file that contains the election results data.
+    * `election_results.csv` should be replaced with the file name of the file that contains the election results data.

 3. The folder and file name of the election analysis must be changed in the `file_to_save` variable so the analysis results can be written to the appropriate file: